SteveDoyle2/pyNastran/pyNastran/applications/readme.txt

     - created during v0.7 development
     - enhanced during v0.9; added tests

+ 2. hyper
+    - don't really remember how to run it, but it does work
+    - implemented Newtonian impact -> Nastran PLOAD cards
+    - needs a public example problem
+    - created around v0.7-v0.8

  3. cart3d_nastran_fsi
     - This was the project that stated pyNastran
     - Used to be fully implemented and validated, but needs some tests